Centre Park Link

 The cost for the project is currently £19.89 million.
 Contributors include:

 - Cheshire and Warrington Local Enterprise partnership - £5.3 million via the Local Growth Fund.
+View the business case submitted to the Local Enterprise Partnership and associated documents.

 - Ministry of Housing Community and Local Government - £3.7 million via the Housing Infrastructure Fund.